romerogroup/pyprocar/docs/_sources/index.rst.txt

 PyProcar documentation
 ======================
 PyProcar is a robust, open-source Python library used for pre- and post-processing of the electronic structure data coming from DFT calculations.
 PyProcar provides a set of functions that manage the PROCAR file obtained from Vasp and Abinit.
 Basically, the PROCAR file is a projection of the Kohn-Sham states over atomic orbitals.
 That projection is performed to every :math:`k`-point in the considered mesh, every energy band and every atom.
 PyProcar is capable of performing a multitude of tasks including plotting plain and spin/atom/orbital projected band structures and Fermi surfaces- both in 2D and 3D, Fermi velocity plots, unfolding bands of a super  cell, comparing band structures from multiple DFT calculations and generating a :math:`k`-path for a given crystal structure.

 In the VASP code, this information is written into the PROCAR file when ``LORBIT=11`` or ``LORBIT=12`` (to include phase projections of the wave functions) in the INCAR file.
+Partial support for Elk (tasks 21, 22, non spin calculations) and Abinit (`prtprocar`) is also available.
+To switch between codes, set the ``code`` variable to the desired code.
+E.g. ``code='vasp'``.
+Full support for Elk and Abinit along with other DFT codes will be implemented in the future.

 The format of the PROCAR is as follows::